mli/deepnumpy-doc/guide/deepnumpy/cheat-sheet.md

-# The DeepNumPy Cheat Sheet
+# The NumPy on MXNet cheat sheet
 :label:`deepnumpy_cheat_sheet`

 To begin, import the `np` and `npx` module and update MXNet to run in